Strong interactions in air showers: Introduction

 ~

-The standard model answers the question after the origin of mass of the weak gauge bosons and the standard model fermions by the elementary scalar Higgs mechanism.
-We have, however, never seen any elementary scalar particle in nature and the elementary Higgs remains only a prediction of the standard model.
-Furthermore, all scalar degrees of freedom that have been encountered so far turned out to be composites.
-In particular this is also true for the scalar of Ginzburg and Landau \cite{Ginzburg:1950sr}, which describes the generation of the photon mass (the inverse London screening length \cite{London:1935}) in superconductivity in a gauge invariant manner and thus the Meissner-Ochsenfeld \cite{Meissner:1933} effect.
-It is the Abelian prototype for the standard model Higgs, but was identified by Bardeen, Cooper, and Schrieffer (BCS) \cite{Cooper:1956} to be a composite of two electrons, the Cooper pairs.
+The standard model parametrises the masses of all known elementary particles with the help of the elementary scalar Higgs mechanism.
+Recently, experiments at the CERN LHC observed a scalar resonance that, so far, cannot be distinguished from the standard-model Higgs; thus confirming the standard model as effective description of nature.
+All the other scalar degrees of freedom that have been encountered until now, however, turned out to be composites.
+This is, for example, true for the scalar of Ginzburg and Landau \cite{Ginzburg:1950sr}, which describes the generation of the photon mass (the inverse London screening length \cite{London:1935}) in superconductivity in a gauge invariant manner and thus the Meissner-Ochsenfeld \cite{Meissner:1933} effect.
+It is the Abelian prototype for the standard-model Higgs, but was identified by Bardeen, Cooper, and Schrieffer (BCS) \cite{Cooper:1956} to be a composite of two electrons, the Cooper pair.
 For more guidance consider the standard model without the Higgs sector.
 There the chiral symmetry breaking in quantum chromodynamics (QCD) would break the electroweak symmetry dynamically.
 (In order to avoid the subtleties arising from the alignment of the vacuum, for this gedanken experiment, we constrain ourselves to one generation of fermions, especially to only two quarks.)
 With the scale of quantum chromodynamics kept fixed this would result in massive weak gauge bosons, which are roughly 1000 times to light.
 The pions of quantum chromodynamics would become the longitudinal degrees of freedom of the weak gauge bosons, and would, thus, not appear in the spectrum.
 This is suggestive of employing an additional sector of electroweakly charged fermions that interact under a new force that grows strong at low energy scales, leads to chiral symmetry breaking among the fermions, and, simultaneously, breaks the electroweak symmetry.
-This approach is known as technicolour \cite{Susskind:1978ms}, which is to the elementary Higgs mechanism what the BCS theory is to the description by Ginzburg and Landau.
+This approach is known as technicolour \cite{Susskind:1978ms}, which is to the elementary Higgs mechanism what the BCS theory is to the parametrisation by Ginzburg and Landau.